Terms and Conditions

 3.1 The Services supplied under a Service Description shall be provided by the Supplier to the Customer from the “Commencement Date” as specified in a Service Description or the date of acceptance by the Supplier of the Customer’s offer in accordance with condition 2.

-3.2 Subject to condition 11 and unless specified otherwise in a Service Description, Support Schedule or Network Service Agreement, the Services supplied under the Agreement and/or these Conditions shall continue to be supplied for a period of 2 year (24 calendar months) (Initial Term) from the Commencement Date and, after that, shall continue to be supplied unless and until the Agreement or the relevant Service Description is terminated by either party giving at least 90 days’ notice of termination to the other to expire on the anniversary of the Commencement Date or on any subsequent anniversary thereof and otherwise subject to the termination provisions of this Agreement.
+3.2 Subject to condition 0 and unless specified otherwise in a Service Description, Support or Helpdesk Schedule or Network Service Agreement, the Services supplied under the Agreement and/or these Conditions shall continue to be supplied for a period of 3 years (36 calendar months) (Initial Term) from the Commencement Date and, after that, shall continue to be supplied unless and until the Agreement or the relevant Service Description is terminated by either party giving at least 90 days’ notice of termination to the other to expire on the anniversary of the Commencement Date or on any subsequent anniversary thereof and otherwise subject to the termination provisions of this Agreement.

 4. SUPPLIER’S OBLIGATIONS